 If unethical university behavior or internal fraud is suspected, contact your supervisor or other appropriate administrator, or report it to the UC Davis Locally Designated Official (LDO), or the UC Whistleblower Hotline.

 How to reconcile fraudulent charges in KFS (PCDO document)

-Once the credit has been received, both the fraudulent and credit PCDO’s can be approved to the default account so they balance out.
+Once the credit has been received, both the fraudulent and credit Procurement Card documents in KFS can be approved to the default account so they balance out.
 Notes should be entered in both documents in the notes section.
-Object code 8000 will be sufficient for the credit and debit PCDO documents.
+Object code 8000 is sufficient for the credit and debit PCDO documents.

 U.S. Bank will never ask for your user ID, password or other sensitive information in an email.
-If you have given out your information, call the U.S. Bank Fraud Liaison Center at (877) 595-6256 to discuss it immediately.
+If you have disseminated personal information to an unauthorized source, call the U.S. Bank Fraud Liaison Center at (877) 595-6256 to discuss it immediately.